LukeMoody01/mason_bricks/bricks/analyzer/README.md

 # Analyzer
 Introducing Analyzer brick, a powerful foundation for building your personalized Flutter/Dart analyzer package!
 At present, there is a lack of comprehensive guides or streamlined methods for creating custom analyzers.
 Analyzer aims to fill that gap by providing a user-friendly base for crafting the perfect analyzer tailored to your team's projects.

 Drawing inspiration from the well-known dart-code-analyzer, Analyzer currently offers a lint analyzer, without compromising on functionality.
-Get started with CustomAnalyzer today and elevate your code analysis experience!
+Get started with Analyzer today and elevate your code analysis experience!

 ## How to use 🚀